frantisekfarka/CoALP/README.md

 ## Usage

-Run the executalble CoALPj with the parameter @--help@ to get the following usage description:
+Run the executable CoALPj with the parameter @--help@ to get the following usage description:

 ```